a118n/netology-devops/README.md

 # netology-devops
-Homework for DevOps course from Netology
+Homework for DevOps course from Netology.